OleConsignado/otc-messaging/Source/Otc.Messaging.RabbitMQ.Cli/README.md

 ### Creating a fanout queue topology with 2 queues and 2 retries each.

 `./otcrabbitmq CreateMultipleQueues -v cli-tests -t my-topic-with-2-queues-and-2-retries-each -q my-queue-1 my-queue-2 -r 10000 20000`

+### Applying mirror policy to all queues starting with 'my-queue'.

+`./otcrabbitmq ApplyMirrorPolicy -v cli-tests -n my-policy --pattern "^my-queue.*"`

+*Note:* All VirtualHosts are created with a default mirror policy that applies to all of its queues.